"Let none other take apart

 This website is best viewed from a PC or Laptop browser.
 Not all pages have been updated for cellular phone display.

 Described as a "modern formalist" poet, Ronda writes in a variety of styles to suit the mood of the topic she is wrestling into shape.
 She enjoys experimenting in new and more traditional formats equally.
 Early poems are published only under the pen name Eller, haiku under her haijin name "kinshu ori", which means "little pen".
 With more recent recognition of her art renderings under Wicks, she's been using both surnames in publications since 2016.
-Ronda owns and operates a small poetry publishing company called SkyWing Press where she does everything including feed the dogs and make the beds.
+Ronda owns and operates a small poetry micro-press called SkyWing Press where she does everything including feed the dogs, water the plants and make the beds.
 It started up in 2007 and was paused in 2009 for personal reasons.
-2019 has been a big "push" year to get it running again and it's already earning its old descriptor "Poetry in Flight" back again!
+2019 was a big "push" year to get it running again and start earning its old descriptor "Poetry in Flight" again!

 Here's what you can do on this website: